I am a Bahraini Woman Human Rights Defender who works as a consultant and trainer on Human Rights.

 I am a leading voice for human rights and political reform in Bahrain and the Gulf region.
 I have been influential in shaping official responses to human rights atrocities in Bahrain and the Gulf region by leading campaigns and engaging with prominent policymakers around the world.

 I played an instrumental role in the pro-democracy protests in Bahrain’s Pearl Roundabout in February 2011.
 These protests triggered a government response of widespread extra judicial killings, arrests, and torture, which I documented extensively over social media.
 Due to my human rights work, I was subjected to assault, threats, defamation campaigns, imprisonment and an unfair trial.
 I was arrested on illegitimate charges in 2014 and sentenced in absentia to one year in prison.
 I currently have an outstanding arrest warrant and four pending cases, one of which could carry a life sentence.

-With the launch of Al-Khawaja Consulting, I aim to offer my expertise and unique skillset to serve the missions of individuals and organizations seeking to secure accountability and human rights for all.
+I aim to offer my expertise and unique skillset to serve the missions of individuals and organizations seeking to secure accountability and human rights for all.